ibm-cloud-docs/vmwaresolutions/archiref/solution/design_physicalinfrastructure.md

 ![NFS shares that are attached to VMware deployment](../../images/vcsv4radiagrams-ra-nfs-shares.svg "NFS shares that are attached to VMware deployment: management share and customer specified share"){: caption="Figure 4.
 NFS shares that are attached to VMware deployment" caption-side="bottom"}

 You can allocate and mount more file shares across all hosts for your workloads at the time of purchase or later within the console.
 You can select from the available {{site.data.keyword.cloud_notm}} Endurance file storage capacity options and performance tiers in the corresponding {{site.data.keyword.cloud_notm}} data center.
-All shares are attached by using the NFS v3 protocol.
-Additionally, it is possible to attach NFS v3 file shares by applying the NetApp ONTAP Select offering. {{site.data.keyword.cloud_notm}} Endurance file storage includes provider-managed encryption of data at rest (AES-256 encryption), and is backed up by all-flash storage.
+All shares are attached by using the NFS v3 protocol. {{site.data.keyword.cloud_notm}} Endurance file storage includes provider-managed encryption of data at rest (AES-256 encryption), and is backed up by all-flash storage.

 The 10 IOPS/GB performance tier is limited to a maximum capacity of 4 TB.